Fix Android WiFi Authentication Issue

 First of all, to connect to your Wi-Fi network, you need to enter the password.

-Then your Android phone sends the network password and connection request in an encrypted format to the Wi-Fi router.
-The router decrypts the password and compares the password saved on it.
+Then your phone Android sends the network password and connection request in an encrypted format to the Wi-Fi router.
+The router decrypts the password and compares the password stored on it.

 Now if the password matches, it sends an affirmation for the connection request, then your phone is allowed to connect to the network.